 The Award is named in memory of career legal activist Denison (Denny) Ray, who led legal services programs in New York and other states.
 A total of four (4) awards will be presented.
 Two awards will be given to staff attorneys employed by nonprofit entities that provide free civil legal services to low-income clients.
 One award will be presented to a director of a civil legal services program or a director of a pro bono volunteer program.
 An award also will be presented to a nonprofit organization that provides or facilitates the provision of civil legal services to low-income clients.
-If the individual recipient is not a member of the New York State Bar Association s/he will be given a complimentary one-year membership.
+Please use this nomination form and submit to [email protected]

 Pics from the 2018 Partnership Conference are here.

 The Civil Legal Services Staff Attorney Awards recognize individual attorneys’ extraordinary commitment to: